edwinb/Idris2-boot/docs/tutorial/modules.rst

 ================

-Idris allows for fine-grained control over the visibility of a module's contents.
-By default, all names defined in a module are kept private.
-This aides in specification of a minimal interface and for internal details to be left hidden.
+Idris allows for fine-grained control over the visibility of a namespace's contents.
+By default, all names defined in a namespace are kept private.
+This aids in specification of a minimal interface and for internal details to be left hidden.
 Idris allows for functions, types, and interfaces to be marked as: ``private``, ``export``, or ``public export``.
 Their general meaning is as follows:

-- ``private`` meaning that it's not exported at all.
+- ``private`` meaning that it is not exported at all.
 This is the default.

 - ``export`` meaning that its top level type is exported.

 - ``public export`` meaning that the entire definition is exported.

 A further restriction in modifying the visibility is that definitions must not refer to anything within a lower level of visibility.
-For example, ``public export`` definitions cannot use private names, and ``export`` types cannot use private names.
+For example, ``public export`` definitions cannot use ``private`` or ``export`` names, and ``export`` types cannot use ``private`` names.
 This is to prevent private names leaking into a module's interface.

 Meaning for Functions
 ---------------------